oxid-eshop-gpl/oxvm_eshop/README.md

 ### SHOP_SETUP_PATH

 Is mapped as environment parameter in the php service, so this will overwrite the value provided in the "test_config.yml" file.
-Usually will be something like "/var/www/oxideshop/source/Setup"
+Usually will be something like "/var/www/oxideshop/source/Setup".
+Needs to be a valid entry as some resources of the shop setup are required in scripts, a.e. `reset-shop`.

 ### SHOP_TESTS_PATH